lvshuiyiqing/instcov-1/README.md

 ### Assignment operators and variable declarations

-The right hand side (RHS) of assignment operators and variable declarations may also contain logical evaluations.
+The right hand side (RHS) of assignment operators, return statements and variable declarations may also contain logical evaluations.
 By default, `instcov` does not instrument these RHS expressions.
-You can enable this feature by adding `-inst-assignment` to `instcov` arguments.
+You can enable this feature by adding `-inst-RHS` to `instcov` arguments.

 To determine whether an RHS expression should be instrumented, `instcov` skips the top-level implicit casts of the RHS expression, and check whether they are